Advik-Gupta/papers-codechef/CONTRIBUTING.md

 **Important:** Ensure no merge conflicts exist before making a PR and run `pnpm build` to check for build errors.

-**AI Disclosure:** Disclose any AI assistance used while working on the PR.
-Clearly state the extent of AI involvement (for example, “used AI for documentation only”, “used AI to generate initial code” or "used AI for PR descriptions & responses").

-**Note:** Trivial tab-completion (like single keywords or short phrases) does not need to be disclosed.

 ### Tips to improve the chances of your PR getting reviewed and merged